sudhanshun45/MenuWebApp/README.md

 - **Location Services:** Incorporating location-based features using Python further enriches user experiences.
 This feature could include geolocation services, mapping, and more.

-**Repository Structure:**

-- `/src`: This directory contains the source code for the Python CGI backend, including scripts responsible for handling user requests and integrating various services.

-- `/static`: Here, you'll find static assets such as HTML, CSS, JavaScript, and any media files required for the front-end of the application.

-- `/aws`: This section includes sample code snippets and configuration files showcasing the integration of AWS services using the `boto3` Python library.

-- `/docs`: Comprehensive documentation detailing project setup, usage, and integration steps is stored here, making it easier for developers to understand and contribute to the project.

-**Usage:**

-1. Clone the repository to your local environment.
-2. Follow the instructions in the `/docs` directory to set up and configure the project.
-3. Explore the `/src` and `/static` directories to understand the backend and frontend components of the application.
-4. Check out the `/aws` section to see how AWS services are integrated using `boto3`.
-5. Use the documentation as a reference to deploy, test, and enhance the application according to your needs.

 Experience the synergy of Python, AWS, and integrated services in action.
 Explore the power of this web application today!